fireship-io/fireship.io/content/lessons/advanced-firestore-nosql-data-structure-examples/index.md

 ### Duplication

 Data duplication is a very common technique to eliminate the need to read multiple documents.
-Simple example - we might duplicate or embed a username on every tweet doc to avoid making secondary query to the user doc.
+Simple example - we might duplicate or embed a username on every tweet doc to avoid making secondary queries to the user doc.
 Or we might duplicate _20 recent tweets_ on the user document to show on the user profile.
 This strategy results in **faster reads, but slower writes**.
 Think about it - we can read all data in a single document, but may need to update multiple documents when the embedded data changes.

 ### Aggregation

-Data aggregation is the process of analyzing a collection of data, then saving the results on some other document.
+Data aggregation is the process of analyzing a collection of data, and then saving the results on some other document.
 The simplest example would be saving a _count_ of the total documents in a collection.
-Normally, [Firestore aggregation](https://angularfirebase.com/lessons/firestore-cloud-functions-data-aggregation/) is done server side via Cloud Functions.
+Normally, [Firestore aggregation](https://angularfirebase.com/lessons/firestore-cloud-functions-data-aggregation/) is done server-side via Cloud Functions.

 ### Composite Keys

-A composite key is simply the combination of two or more unique document ids, for example `userXYZ_postABC`.
+A composite key is simply the combination of two or more unique document ids, for example, `userXYZ_postABC`.
 This is especially useful for modeling relationships in denormalized structures because it can enforce a unique relationship between the two documents.

 ### Bucketing